 In our lives, they’re everywhere: goofy close-ups, noses pressed to glass, against a scenic backdrop.
 Now selfies are proliferating on national wildlife refuges, too.

-Animals trigger these candid snaps when they approach remote-action trail cameras.
-The resulting shots not only entertain; they also inform refuge science and help drive management actions.
+But people aren't taking these selfies.
+Animals are.
+Animals trigger these candid snaps when they approach remote-action, motion-activated trail cameras.
+The surprisingly high-quality shots that result not only entertain; they also inform refuge science and wildlife management actions.

 A series of stills shows the ocelot in motion.
 “We don’t take video on the remote cams,” says Swarts. “[That takes] too much battery usage.”